 Changes can be made online in the student’s program beginning shortly after registration and through the second week of the semester.
 Freshmen and sophomores who are not yet official majors need to meet with their advisers first to have the adviser ‘hold” lifted.
-Beginning with the third week of the semester, Drop/Add forms, available at the Academic Services Counter, must be used.
+Beginning with the third week of the semester, Drop/Add forms, available at the Academic Services Counter or Lattimore 312, must be used.
 Students may withdraw from a course by notifying the instructor (although the instructor’s permission is not required) and submitting a Drop/Add form to the Academic Services Counter.
-Freshmen and sophomores who are not yet official majors need to secure the signature of their pre-major adviser on the form.
+Freshmen and sophomores who are not yet official majors, as well as all Hajim School students, need to secure the signature of their pre-major or faculty adviser on the form.
+Hajim School students also need their department stamp on the Add/Drop form before it can be processed.

 Courses dropped before the end of the fourth week of the semester will be deleted from the transcript and the advising record.
 Beginning with the fifth week, and thereafter through the last day of the eleventh week of classes, courses will appear on the advising record with a “grade” of W and the week in which the course was dropped, and on the transcript with a “grade” of W; the week is not specified.